bozotics/simulation/README.md

 ## (NOT RECOMMENDED) Setup (pip)
-Alternatively, run ```pip3 install arcade pymunk``` and then ```python3 sim.py``` [Arcade](https://arcade.academy/) is used for drawing of the elements in the game.
+Alternatively, run ```pip3 install arcade pymunk``` and then ```python3 sim.py```

-[Pymunk](http://www.pymunk.org/en/latest/) is the 2D physics library.
+The [Arcade](https://arcade.academy/) library is used for drawing of the sprites in the program, while [Pymunk](http://www.pymunk.org/en/latest/) is the 2D physics library.